Dumpster diver

 What is dumpster diving?

-Dumpster diving is the act of recovering thrown-away, abandoned, discarded or unused items from business, residential or industrial trash cans or garbage.
+Dumpster diving is the act of recovering thrown-away, abandoned, discarded, or unused items from business, residential, or industrial trash cans or garbage.
 It’s the act of seeking treasures in the trash.

 What are some examples of dumpster diving?

-In actuality, dumpster diving is quite easy: All you have to do is ensure that there are no laws prohibiting it in your area, choose a dumpster without a sign warning you from being there and start diving.
+In actuality, dumpster diving is quite easy: all you have to do is ensure that there are no laws prohibiting it in your area, choose a dumpster without a sign warning you from being there, and start diving.

 Watch this YouTube video from “DumpBoyz” about their experience of dumpster diving in WalMart.